How Do I Protect My Pets from Fleas & Ticks? [2026 GUIDE]

 Protecting your pets from fleas and ticks involves using effective preventative measures.
 Here are some popular options, along with their advantages and disadvantages:

 It's important to choose the right preventative based on your pet's specific needs and lifestyle.
-Regular application of these treatments will help keep your pets safe from fleas and ticks throughout the summer.
+Regular application of these treatments will help keep your pets safe from fleas and ticks all year-round.

 Maintaining a Clean Home Environment